 There are a number of violations that will affect your rates universally and some that only affect your rates in certain states.
 For example, speeding is reported on your driving record in every state.
 However, running a red light isn’t.
-In NC, for example, running a red light gets a fine but no points on your driving record.
+For example, you will receive a fine in North Carolina but no points.

 Other things, such as causing a car accident, are violations that will affect your insurance rates.
-Your rates will increase even further if you cause a high dollar accident.
+Your rates will increase even further if you cause a costly accident.
 The more money your insurance company has to pay because of your accident, the more your insurance rates will increase.

 Interestingly, a DUI may or may not cause your rates to increase, it depends on whether your state has a program to keep the points off of your license.